 How to Avoid Hitting a Deer

 Needless to say, keeping attentive on roads in the dusk and at night is the best way to make sure you don’t hit a deer.
-However, there are a few more tricks to know that can help, as well:
+However, there are four other tricks that can help, as well:

 - Be especially attentive after seeing a deer crossing sign, or if the road you’re on goes through the woods,

 - Use your highbeams: They not only help you see, but also reflect better in the eyes of a deer, letting you see where they are,

 - Deer are herd animals and often travel in packs: If you see one crossing the road, there are probably others just off the shoulder,

 - Do not swerve.
 Deer typically weigh about 200 pounds, so there will be far more damage to you or your car if you swerve off the road and hit something else.

 The Role of a Personal Injury Attorney After Hitting a Deer